Field (mathematics): History

 for a prime p and, again using modern language, the resulting cyclic Galois group.
 Gauss deduced that a regular p-gon can be constructed if p = 22^{k} + 1.
-Building on Lagrange's work, Paolo Ruffini claimed (1799) that quintic equations (polynomial equations of degree 5) cannot be solved algebraically; however, his arguments were flawed.
+Building on Lagrange's work, Paolo Ruffini claimed (1799) that quintic equations (polynomial equations of degree 5) cannot be solved algebraically; however, his arguments were incomplete.
 These gaps were filled by Niels Henrik Abel in 1824. Évariste Galois, in 1832, devised necessary and sufficient criteria for a polynomial equation to be algebraically solvable, thus establishing in effect what is known as Galois theory today.
 Both Abel and Galois worked with what is today called an algebraic number field, but they conceived neither an explicit notion of a field, nor of a group.

 In 1871 Richard Dedekind introduced, for a set of real or complex numbers that is closed under the four arithmetic operations, the German word Körper, which means "body" or "corpus" (to suggest an organically closed entity).
 The English term "field" was introduced by (Moore 1893).

 By a field we will mean every infinite system of real or complex numbers so closed in itself and perfect that addition, subtraction, multiplication, and division of any two of these numbers again yields a number of the system.